-Like roadway safety, the APO has opted to set stricter performance targets for roadway management and preservation than MnDOT.
+Like PM1, the APO has opted to set stricter performance targets for infrastructure than MnDOT.
 APO staff believe that by tailoring targets specifically to the region, the APO is better equipped to track, monitor, and potentially address changes - both positive and negative - in a more effective and efficient manner.